androportal/ABT/user/Recording_transations.rst

 * To ``Edit/Clone/Delete`` transaction select ``Search voucher`` tab.

-* Its displays ``all`` transactions for the complete financial year which comes under ``selected`` voucher type in create account page as shown in figure.
+* Its displays ``all`` transactions for the complete financial year which comes under ``selected`` voucher type as shown in figure.

 .. image:: images/search_voucher.png
    :name: ABT main page